 After attending Long Island University Colin started his career as the Computer Systems Manager with Calcan Office Equipment.
 He then moved on to becoming a Subway Sandwich franchise owner an later working with Prudential Insurance and Chrysler Canada.
 For the first decade of the 2000's Colin worked the Corporate Training division of Durham College and was responsible for sales and development of such programs as the Financial Services Commission of Ontario's Life Licensing Qualification Program, Laidlaw Educational Services, Management Apprentice Program and the Toronto Transit Commissions, Ontario Management Development Program.
 Today, he guides his team of accessibility professionals as they teach the benefits of accessibility across Ontario.

 Every one of our team members are persons living with disabilities who have spent their lives overcoming barriers.
-At Accessibility Professionals of Ontario, we use our intimate knowledge and expertise to help businesses prevent and remove barriers, and increase accessibility successfully and cost-effectively.
+At Canadian Accessibility Professionals (Formerly Accessibility Professionals of Ontario), we use our intimate knowledge and expertise to help businesses prevent and remove barriers, and increase accessibility successfully and cost-effectively.
 We have many individuals with disabilities working with us that are not listed here, these individuals perform duties that take them beyond the standard accessibility consulting service as mystery shoppers and therefore their identities must be keep hidden.